DETAILED ACTION

 Therefore before the effective filing date of the claimed invention, it would have been obvious for one of ordinary skill in the art to modify the invention of Yasunori with the processor being configured to cause to be displayed the inner boundary as taught by Chono in order to provide a more robust visual aid to a clinician.

-Further, Yasunori does not explicitly disclose, the user-defined border being simultaneously displayed with the inner boundary and the outer boundary identified by the processor.
+Further, Yasunori does not explicitly disclose, the user-defined border is simultaneously displayed with the inner boundary and the outer boundary identified by the processor.
 Examiner notes that Yasunori in combination with Chono already disclose the display of the inner boundary and the outer boundary.

-However, Salgo teaches, in the same field of endeavor, a user-defined border being displayed simultaneously with and automatic border (see Fig. 9, reproduced below, and corresponding description; Examiner notes that the inner boundary and outer boundary which were previously taught above are analogous to the automatic border).
+However, Salgo teaches, in the same field of endeavor, a user-defined border is displayed simultaneously with and automatic border (see Fig. 9, reproduced below, and corresponding description; Examiner notes that the inner boundary and outer boundary which were previously taught above are analogous to the automatic border).

 PNG